mdecicco/ts-native/src/readme.md

 The `mem_size` parameter defines how much memory can be dynamically allocated by all scripts before a runtime exception is thrown.

+Currently, the VM context is created by default and managed internally if `nullptr` is passed to the `backend` parameter of `script_context`.

 ### Compiling scripts
 To compile scripts, you just need to provide the filename and source code to the context via `ctx.add_code(const std::string& filename, const std::string& source)`.
 Here's an example: